-Weird romance 'Border' wins Un Certain Regard at Cannes
+Weird romance "Border" wins Un Certain Regard at Cannes

 Un Certain Regard is the second-tier competition at Cannes, which closes on Saturday with the award of the Palme d’Or and other prizes for the films in the main selection.

-Among the other Un Certain Regard winners were Belgian actor Lukas Dhont who won Best Performance for his role as a transgender teenage girl’s quest to become a professional ballerina in “Girl”.
+Among the other Un Certain Regard winners were Belgian actor Victor Polster, who won Best Performance for his role as a transgender teenage girl’s quest to become a professional ballerina in “Girl”.

+(This version of the story corrects the name of the winner of Best Perfomance in the final paragraph.)

 Writing by Robin Pomeroy; Editing by Catherine Evans